versionpress/versionpress/docs/Dev-Setup.md

 #### Test output

-Npm scripts are configured to log in a TestDox format to container's `/var/opt/versionpress/logs` which is available to you in your local folder `./dev-env/test-logs`.
+Npm scripts are configured to log in a TestDox format to container's `/var/opt/versionpress/logs` which is mapped to your local folder `./dev-env/test-logs`.

 To log in [another supported format](http://phpunit.readthedocs.io/en/7.1/textui.html#command-line-options), run tests manually like this: